------------------ WORK IN PROGRESS ------------------

 The rotations of the control surfaces change both the linear system's matrix and the right hand side (RHS) vector.
 Strictly speaking, the problem should therefore be built and solved entirely for each derivative.
 This however would be computationally very expensive.
 A standard procedure is to assume that the change to the influence matrix is small, so that the LU-factorized matrix can be reused as-is, and that only the change to the RHS needs to be implemented.
 This simplification reduces the computations to the construction of the RHS and to its back-substitution.

 This is how AVL, flow5 and other panel codes proceed.
-A numerical experiment was carried out with flow5 to evaluate the error implicit in this approximation and is presented herefafter.
+A numerical experiment was carried out with flow5 to evaluate the error implicit in this approximation and is presented hereafter.

-The boundary condition are linearized since only the first order development is required, and the derivatives are calculated explicitely and solved by direct back-substitution and linear combination of deflections.
+The boundary condition are linearized since only the first order development is required, and the derivatives are calculated explicitly and solved by direct back-substitution and linear combination of deflections.

 The problem cannot be linearized for the same reason as in the case of the stability derivatives.
 The derivatives are calculated by finite differences, with an RHS vector being constructed and back-substituted for each derivative.